TheAlphaSchoolSystemPTYLTD/assessment/setStudentSubjectResults.md

     ```

 * **Error Response:**

-The <i>line_number</i> property in the return error details relates to the index position of the record in error that was in the provided student_results array.
+    The <i>line_number</i> property in the return errors array relates to the index position of the input record in the provided student_results array.

     ```json
     {